Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 SMD Symptoms in Adulthood

-Here are a few factors that can enhance the risk of developing Stereotypic Movement Disorder.
+The following are a few factors that can increase the risk of developing Stereotypic Movement Disorder.

-Genetic Factors, genetics play a role; for example, people with a family history of SMD are more likely to develop it.
+Genetic Factors play a role; people with a family history of SMD are more likely to develop it.

 Treatment and Management of Stereotypic Movement Disorder

 Treatment and management of stereotypic movement disorder involves reducing the effects of stereotypic movements on daily life.
-For management, it is important to distinguish SMD from other conditions such as obsessive-compulsive disorder (OCD) or autism spectrum disorder (ASD).
+It is important to distinguish SMD from other conditions such as obsessive-compulsive disorder (OCD) or autism spectrum disorder (ASD) for its management.

 Occupational Therapy

-This is a therapeutic approach that can be utilized to develop functional skills and reduce disruptive stereotypic movements.
-Therapists focus on enhancing sensory processing, fine motor skills, and coping skills.
+It is a therapeutic approach that can be used to develop functional skills and reduce disruptive stereotypic movements.
+Therapists focus on increasing sensory processing, fine motor skills and coping skills.

 Supportive Therapies